Usage:

 port number port (default 8080);

-this is not required if ChimeraX is started by Claude
+this is not required if the AI assistant launches ChimeraX itself.

 - mcp info